Binary Compatibility of Scala Releases

 Forward and Back

 We distinguish forward and backward compatibility (think of these as properties of a sequence of versions, not of an individual version).
-Maintaining backwards compatibility means code compiled on an older version will link with code compiled with newer ones.
+Maintaining backward compatibility means code compiled on an older version will link with code compiled with newer ones.
 Forward compatibility allows you to compile on new versions and run on older ones.

 Guarantees and Versioning